NamiraMujawar/_NETFLIX_MOVIES_AND_TV_SHOWS_CLUSTERING/README.md

 ---
 This project analyzed Netflix's content dataset of TV shows and movies from 2019.
 It revealed a diverse content range, with more movies than TV shows.
 TV-MA was the preferred TV show rating, and content additions peaked from October to January.
 Documentaries, Standup Comedy, and Drama were prominent genres, and Kids TV stood out for TV shows.
 The K Means algorithm identified 28 optimal content clusters.
 The United States had the most content, and India emerged as a significant source.
 Approximately 30% of movies were Netflix originals.
 These insights can guide content curation and enhance understanding of audience preferences, enabling Netflix to provide a diverse and engaging viewing experience for its global users.

+#**Conclusion**
+---

+* Active content additions occur from October to January, indicating a seasonal pattern.

+* Top genres: Documentaries, Standup Comedy, Drama, and International Movies.

+* Emphasis on Kids TV for TV shows.

+* Movies range from 50 to 150 minutes in duration.

+* Many single-season TV shows, including limited-series content.

+* NC-17 movies are longest, TV-Y rated movies shortest.

+* US and India have the most content, with India being significant for movies.

+* Around 30% of movies are originals, 70% acquired from other channels.

+* Netflix hosts 5372 movies and 2398 TV shows, more focus on movies.

+* TV-MA ratings dominate TV shows.